Damaged Desires: A Frenemy, Military Romance

 Synopsis

 After leaving the backstabbing ways and seedy politicians of government work behind me, I’m determined to use my PR skills for good instead of evil.
-When a friendly favor to a friend ends with a broody, Navy SEAL making my body sing in ways I hate to adore, I’m suddenly desperate to escape more than just D.C.
+When a favor to a friend ends with a broody, Navy SEAL making my body sing in ways I hate to adore, I’m suddenly desperate to escape more than just D.C.
 I need to put Nash Wellsley’s wounded soul far behind me.

 When the chase ends, what will be left of us?
-Will we end up broken, or will we emerge from the ashes together?
+Will we end up permanently broken, or will we emerge from the ashes together?

 “Challenge accepted!” were the last words she expected him to utter, and now it’s a race to see who will back down first.